HOW TO WORK AND SCHOOL FROM HOME DURING THE CORONAVIRUS ISOLATION

 Think of this (and homeschooling in general) as having access to a huge buffet.
 You don’t want all of it.
 Some of it will taste terrible to you.
 Skip anything that looks weird.
 There is no right way to do a buffet and there is no right way to homeschool.
 Take some bites of what looks good and skip over the rest.
 There are just too many resources.

 And this is temporary.
-It will end and kids will go back to school.
+This at-home school situation will eventually end and kids will go back to school at some point.
 Anything you can do to keep them on a bit of learning is going to be helpful, but kids are natural learners so they will still be learning stuff, even if it’s not from a textbook or fabulous online resource.
 Great time to teach some cooking skills.
 Or cleaning skills.
 And organization skills.
 Just have your kids watch what you are doing and talk them through it.
 You know a lot of things and your kid can learn so much just by watching you do what you do.

 DO NOT STRESS ABOUT DOING SCHOOL.
 It will be absolutely enough to do a little math and a little reading every day.
 Then let them play.